Turkey cuts interest rates again, currency hits new low - ExBulletin

 Leaders of two opposition parties accused Erdogan of serious mismanagement of the economy and called for early parliamentary elections.
 Erdogan insists the elections will take place in 2023 as scheduled.

-The president has sacked three central bank governors since 2019 over concerns about bank independence.
+The president has sacked three central bank governors since 2019 over concerns about the bank’s independence.

 Sources